MCRVECP/Pulp-Lite/README.md

     │   └── vivado_Bitstream             // If it is failed to restore the project, you can download the Bitstream in the folder vivado_Bitstream.

-# Operation process

-    1, Choose the interconnection of PULP Lite
-    2, Restore the FPGA project        // If it is failed to restore the project, you can download the Bitstream in the folder PULP-Lite FPGA\vivado_Bitstream.
-    3, Prepare a computer that meets the requirements for compiling C code 4, Modify PULP-Lite Ccode\Ccode\CNNMnist_v2\BUILD\file_c\debug.h to generate different code.
-    5, Compile C code                  // If C code compilation fails, you can download the file from the folder PULP-Lite Ccode\download to PULP-Lite
-    6, Change the value of FPGA boot pin into boot mode 7, Connect the Uart pin to the PC
-    8, Download experimental program

 # 1. Choose Interconnection of PULP-Lite

 Modify the value of  MUT_IMP in PULP-Lite FPGA\vivado2020.2Project\RTL\noc\defaults.svh to Select the interconnection structure of PULP-Lite